RenderKit/embree/README.md

 segment exists if segment(id+1)-1 == segment(id)).

-A left neighbor segment is assumed to end at the start vertex of the current segement, and to start at the previous vertex in the vertex buffer.
+A left neighbor segment is assumed to end at the start vertex of the current segment, and to start at the previous vertex in the vertex buffer.
 Similarly, the right neighbor segment is assumed to start at the end vertex of the current segment, and to end at the next vertex in the vertex buffer.

-Only when the left and right bits are properly specified the current segment can properly attach to the left and/or right neighbor, otherwise the touching area may not get rendererd properly.
+Only when the left and right bits are properly specified the current segment can properly attach to the left and/or right neighbor, otherwise the touching area may not get rendered properly.

 ##### Bézier Basis